pclusius/arca-box/README.md

 After Python 3 is available, there is a script to set up the model.
 Go to directory install/, start the terminal and run setup.py (for example, if you call Python 3 with python3, the command is "python3 setup.py").
-The setup will ask you to install the necessary Python Modules, if they are not available.
+The setup will ask you to install the necessary Python modules, if they are not available.
 If you want to use some other installation procedure for them, or you know you already have the necessary modules, just answer "n" for the prompt.

 Next you will be asked if the Fortran model should be compiled.
 If this is succesful*, a starter script file is written